dataminer-site/dataminer-site.github.io/_posts/2022-09-30-postgres-scanner.md

 `postgres_attach` takes a single required string parameter, which is the [`libpq` connection string](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING).
 For example you can pass `'dbname=myshinydb'` to select a different database name.
 In the simplest case, the parameter is just `''`.
 There are three additional named parameters to the function:
  * `source_schema` the name of a non-standard schema name in Postgres to get tables from.
 Default is `public`.
  * `overwrite` whether we should overwrite existing views in the target schema, default is `false`.
- * `filter_pushdown` whether filter predicates that DuckDB derives from the query should be forwarded to Postgres, defaults to `false`.
+ * `filter_pushdown` whether filter predicates that DataMiner derives from the query should be forwarded to Postgres, defaults to `false`.
 See below for a discussion of what this parameter controls.

 The tables in the database are registered as views in DuckDB, you can list them with
 ```sql